 Third: Clinical Training Opportunities

-The last two years of medical school usually include the clerkship, or the clinical portion of the training.
+The last two years of medical school usually include the clerkship, or the clinical portion of training.
 Most clinical training takes place in teaching hospitals.
 It provides supervised experience working with patients and gives students an idea of which medical specialty they want to pursue.
-During clinical rotations, students are part of a medical team, led by an attending physician, that includes residents (doctors-in-training) and interns (first-year residents).
+During clinical rotations, students are part of a medical team, led by an attending physician, that includes residents (doctors in training) and interns (first-year residents).

-Ross Med's Office of Career Attainment (OCA) provides advice and support to students during the critical clinical rotations as well as during the residency application and matching process.
-The OCA also prepares students for the second round of the USMLE, which students must pass to earn ECFMG certification and to graduate.
-(Ross Med students do well on that exam too, passing at an 89 percent rate on the first try.)
+Ross Med's Office of Career Advisement (OCA) provides advice and support to students during the critical clinical rotations as well as during the residency application and matching process.
+The OCA also prepares students for the USMLE Step 2, which students must pass to earn ECFMG certification and to graduate.
+Ross Med students’ five-year cumulative first-time pass rate for the USMLE Step 2 CK exam is 93.4%.***

 Students must concentrate on their medical studies, of course, but they also need restful downtime and opportunities to do something enjoyable away from classrooms and textbooks.
-If you are contemplating as to why go to med school in the Caribbean, you may want to take into account the stunning environment.
-The beautiful Caribbean island of Barbados offers many enjoyable things to do, and a tropical climate to do them in.
+If you are contemplating going to a Caribbean medical school, you should take into account the stunning environment.
+Ross Med’s home, the beautiful Caribbean island of Barbados, offers many enjoyable things to do, and a tropical climate in which to do them.

 From white-sand beaches to expansive golf courses, Barbados is a Caribbean paradise replete with modern comforts.
 Barbados, a former British colony, retains much British influence in its language and culture as well as in its architecture and such sports as cricket and horse racing.

-The Ross University School of Medicine combines medical science, clinical training, and soft skills support in a state-of-the-art educational environment that keeps learning relevant, contemporary, and competitive.
-Take the next step toward becoming a physician: apply for admission to Ross Med.
+Ross University School of Medicine stands out among Caribbean medical schools by combining medical science, clinical training, and soft skills support in a state-of-the-art educational environment that keeps learning relevant, contemporary, and competitive.
+Take the next step toward becoming a practicing physician in the United States or Canada: Apply for admission to Ross Med today.